numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

     - Consider the function ((2+h)³ - (2)³)/h
     - This is the definition of a derivative of x³ evaluated at x=2:
         - d(x³)/dx(2)
-    - Let's think of it like any function with an input h
+    - But let's think of it like any function with an input h
-    - The graph is a continuous-looking parabola (which makes sense because it's a cubic term divided by a linear term)
+    - The graph is a continuous-looking parabola (makes sense because it's a cubic term divided by a linear term)
     - For h=0, plugging in 0 would give us 0/0, which is undefined:
         - ((2+0)³-(2)³) / 0 = 0/0
     - So actually the parabola graph has a hole at that point, although it is defined for all inputs as close to 0 as we want